 I’m now a Professor of Psychology at the University of Birmingham, in the School of Psychology, which is a top tier research-intensive university where I conduct research and teach.
-I lead the Gender Equality theme at the University's Institute for Global Innovation with Professor Arri Coomersary.
-I am Co-Director (Victims and Vulnerability) of the Centre for Crime, Justice, and Policing, and co-lead the Applied Memory Laboratory with Dr Melissa Colloff.
+I serve as Director of Global Engagement for the College of Life and Environmental sciences, am Co-Director (Victims and Vulnerability) of the Centre for Crime, Justice, and Policing, and co-lead the Applied Memory Laboratory with Dr Melissa Colloff.

 I was a British Academy Mid career Fellow for the academic year 2019-2020, studying victim memory retrieval processes during police interviews.

 I am Associate Editor for Applied Cognitive Psychology, a member of the Editorial Board for Psychology Public Policy and Law, and Consulting Editor for Cognitive Research in the Public Interest.

 I am a member of the ESRC Grant Assessment Panel (GAP, Panel A), UKRI Global Challenges Research Fund Peer Review College, and also review proposals from the British Academy, the ESRC, the Canadian Research Council, the National Science Foundation, the Irish Research Council, among others.